-The objective of this paper is to use experimental economics to inform the design of ECOSEL, a 21 voluntary market framework (Tóth et al. 2010) for forest ecosystem services.
-We show that some of the 22 23 design variables of the mechanism can be streamlined to maximize social surplus or forest landowner 24 revenues, or both.
-In conducting the economic experiments to test the design of the market mechanism, we guided by the real-world context of ECOSEL.
-In other words, we try to preserve as much realism 25 26 about the design parameters of ECOSEL as possible without compromising the experimental control.
-As 27 a consequence, the experimental results are clearly applicable to ECOSEL, but they can also be used more generally in the context of voluntary provision of public goods.
-This study is the first experimental 28 analysis of a voluntary funding mechanism for public goods where multiple, competing bundles of goods 29 30 are offered and the bidders hold different private values with respect to these bundles.
+HE OBJECTIVE of this article is to use experimental economics to inform the design of ECOSEL, a voluntary market framework (Tóth et al. 2010) for forest ecosystem services.
+We show that some of the design variables of the mechanism can be streamlined to maximize social surplus or forest landowner revenues or both.
+In conducting the economic experiments to test the design of the market mechanism, we were guided by the real-world context of ECOSEL.
+In other words, we try to preserve as much realism about the design parameters of ECOSEL as possible without compromising the experimental control.
+As a consequence, the experimental results are clearly applicable to ECOSEL, but they can also be used more generally in the context of voluntary provision of public goods.
+This study is the first experimental analysis of efficiency and revenue-generating properties of a voluntary funding mechanism for public goods in which multiple, competing bundles of goods are offered and the bidders hold different private values with respect to these bundles.

-31 Forests provide a suite of ecosystem services to the public, and the goal of ECOSEL is to efficiently 32 increase their provision.
-Clean air, water, carbon sequestration, recreational opportunities, wildlife habitat 33 or even a place for spiritual recharge are some of the many benefits of forests.
-It is difficult to capture the 34 monetary value of these benefits as they are often characterized by various degrees of non-excludability and non-rivalry (e.g., Pagiola et al. 2004, p 10).
-The owner of a forest that provides an expansive forest 35 36 view would have difficulties in excluding someone else from enjoying the scenery even if the individual did not pay for the privilege; hence the non-excludability.
-Similarly, enjoying a forest's scenery doesn't 37 38 reduce its supply.
-Others can still enjoy the benefits regardless of how many enjoyed these benefits before: hence the non-rivalry.
-A well-known consequence of these properties of public goods is their 39 under-provision in conventional markets (Pagiola et al. 2002).
-The inability to monetize the value of 40 41 ecosystem services from forestlands can drive premature timber extraction or the conversion of land to 42 real estate development.
+Forests provide a suite of ecosystem services to the public, and the goal of ECOSEL is to efficiently increase their provision.
+Clean air, water, carbon sequestration, recreational opportunities, wildlife habitat, or even a place for spiritual recharge are some of the many benefits of forests.
+It is difficult to capture the monetary value of these benefits as they are often characterized by various degrees of nonexcludability and nonrivalry (e.g., Pagiola et al. 2004, p.
+10).
+The owner of a forest that provides an expansive forest view would have difficulties in excluding someone else from enjoying the scenery even if the individual did not pay for the privilege, hence the nonexcludability.
+Similarly, enjoying a forest's scenery does not reduce its supply.
+Others can still enjoy the benefits regardless of how many enjoyed these benefits before, hence the nonrivalry.
+A wellknown consequence of these properties of public goods is their underprovision in conventional markets (Pagiola et al. 2002).
+The inability to monetize the value of ecosystem services from forestlands can drive premature timber extraction or the conversion of land to real estate development.

 Markets provide an incentive for forest landowners to maximize return on their investments.
-Land conversions often compromise ecosystem functions thereby diminishing public goods.
-In the Pacific Coast Region of the United States alone, 15,000-20,000 ha of non-federal forestland have been lost to urban development each year over the last two decades (Alig et al. 2010, p.
+Land conversions often compromise ecosystem functions, thereby diminishing public goods.
+In the Pacific Coast Region of the United States alone, 15,000-20,000 ha of nonfederal forestland have been lost to urban development each year over the last two decades (Alig et al. 2010, p.
 59).
-Many landowners who 46 47 do not sell their land for development, manage their forests for maximum timber revenues - the greatest return on investment aside from selling the land.
-Intensive timber production can also lead to decreased 48 49 provision of non-timber services.
-Regulatory responses that seek to minimize harvest intensity might be counterproductive as they often give an incentive for private landowners to abandon forestry and convert 50 to a higher-and-better-use to avoid regulations (Bradley et al. 2009).
-Timber regulations can also 51 adversely affect rural, forest-dependent communities.
-The development of a functioning market for 52 53 forest ecosystem services would be beneficial to both rural and urban communities.
-Rural communities could generate extra revenues while protecting the health and integrity of their resources, whereas people 54 in urban centers who often express concern over intensive timber management would enjoy additional 55 56 ecosystem services.
+Many landowners who do not sell their land for development manage their forests for maximum timber revenues: the greatest return on investment aside from selling the land.
+Intensive timber production can also lead to decreased provision of nontimber services.
+Regulatory responses that seek to minimize harvest intensity might be counterproductive because they often give an incentive for private landowners to abandon forestry and convert to a higher and better use to avoid regulations (Bradley et al. 2009).
+Timber regulations can also adversely affect rural, forest-dependent communities.
+The development of a functioning market for forest ecosystem services would be beneficial to both rural and urban communities.
+Rural communities could generate extra revenues while protecting the health and integrity of their resources, whereas